Photo: Lacie Hansen

 Choose the Right Colors, Textures, and Prints

-If the couple is having an outdoor wedding reception, they're probably not looking for glitz and glamour.
+If the couple is having an outdoor wedding reception in a barn, there’s a good chance they’re not looking for total glitz and glamour.
 Keep that in mind when choosing a dress.
 The only thing worse than being underdressed is being WAY too dressed up for the occasion.

-Instead of your typical wedding wear, opt for soft fabrics like lace and chiffon.
+Lots of beading and tons of bling may be appropriate for a ballroom wedding at a luxury estate or a five-star hotel, but barn weddings always have a more rustic feel.
+Instead of sequins, metallics, and satins, embrace effortless looks in soft fabrics like lace and chiffon.
 Look for pretty prints (especially florals) and details such as ruffles, wrap belts, and flutter sleeves.

 The Right Footwear is Key